bkrieger/iPhone-app-TweetTag/README.md

 ## Availability

-Search for TweetTag in the App Store!
+Pending Apple approval, TweetTag should be available in the App Store by the end of 2012!

 ## License